 I usually stuff these peppers with salt cod, a classic in Spain!

-But earlier today I was craving a quick and easy hearty soup for lunch.
+But earlier today I was craving a quick and easy savory soup for lunch.
 And I just did not feel like running to the mini supermarket around the corner.
 So I went to work with whatever ingredients I still had in my kitchen.

 The peppers seemed like a great challenge back then!